mvandersteen/SungrowInverter/README.md

 ## Python Version prior to 3.9

 Refer to https://github.com/mvandersteen/SungrowInverter/issues/2 if you are having issues, where @hallonstedt explains how to resolve for a prior version of python.

+## Note
+2024-05-13: I don't have a sungrow invester to test changes on any longer as house is being rebuilt, will look to update again once new build is complete and solar re-added.
+For now apologies will not be muc help to anyone other than accepting merge every now and then, i don't get on here much any longer.